 “I told him what I was working on,” he recalls.
 “I said, ‘The switch is important, but how do I target it?
 How do I make a cancer drug out of it?’
 He said, ‘Oh, I think I could do that.’
 And we started working together.”

-To take the leap from academic research to clinical therapy, Ganesan, De Vivo and two other partners started Alyra Therapeutics to develop the medication for human application.
+To take the leap from academic research to clinical therapy, Ganesan, De Vivo and two other partners started Alyra Therapeutics to develop the compound for human application.
 The startup is currently in fundraising mode.

 A patient-driven approach